 Transformations relate to the underlying geographic coordinate systems only.
 A transformation is applied only when the geographic coordinate systems are not identical.
 If layers have a different projected coordinate system than the map they are in, but both the layers and the map reference the same underlying geographic coordinate system, a transformation is not needed.

-When you work with global scenes, there are only two available coordinate systems from which to choose: World Geodetic System 1984 (WGS84) or China Geodetic Coordinate System 2000 (CGCS 2000).
+When you work with global scenes, there are only two available coordinate systems available: World Geodetic System 1984 (WGS84) or China Geodetic Coordinate System 2000 (CGCS 2000).
 In the case of CGCS 2000, there are no publicly available transformations.
-In the absence of a custom transformation, data added to a scene that uses CGCS 2000 will remain in or be transformed to WGS84.
-In or near China, WGS84 closely matches CGCS 2000, but datum shifts may be substantial elsewhere on the globe.
+In the absence of a custom transformation, data added to a scene that uses CGCS 2000 is transformed to WGS84.
+In or near China, WGS84 closely matches CGCS 2000, but datum shifts may be substantial outside China.

-Geographic transformations make it easy to view data together when it has different coordinate systems, but applying a transformation comes with costs in drawing performance and accuracy.
-To edit or perform analysis on your data, it is good practice to work with data in the same coordinate system.
+Relying on transformations to project layers in real time is helpful when you are exploring data because everything aligns.
+However, applying a transformation comes with costs in drawing performance and accuracy.
+It is a best practice to work with data in the same coordinate system when performing edits or analysis on your data.
+It is recommended that you use one coordinate system for the map and all the data in it.
 Use the Project tool to project vector spatial data from one coordinate system to another.
-If you are working with raster data, use the Project Raster tool instead.
+If you are working with raster data, use the Project Raster tool.